sch/kitchentablecoders.github.com/pages/about.md

     <h3>Amit Pitaru</h3>
     <img width="200" src="{{ site.baseurl }}/assets/img/bios/amit_pitaru.jpg" />
     <p>
     Amit is a coder and designer.
+He is currently at Google Creative Lab exploring the intersection of AI techniques and creative expression.
 Formerly a professional musician, his work to date spans across experimental art, research, education, and entrepreneurial projects.
 A recurring theme in Amit’s work is the extreme attention to user-experience, specifically how technology can promote (or destroy) curiosity, literacy, and creativity.
     </p>
     <p>
     As an artist, Amit develops novel instruments and methods for making music,